 For buyers with a very low budget looking for a no-frills option, the Gazelle Edge is a clear winner.
-Retailing at under $150, this exercise glider is a minimalist take on the traditional choice.
+With an affordable price tag, this exercise glider is a minimalist take on the traditional choice.
 Certainly, for buyers who are more worried about cost than about having a high-tech gadget, the Gazelle Edge is the perfect solution.

 What we love most about the Gazelle Edge is although it is very basic, it still provide options to monitor your workout.
 A simple, easy-to-use, workout computer tracks your speed, distance and time, as well as estimating the calories burning.
 This means that, even at that budget price, users are still able to estimate and track their fitness levels over time.

 But there are so many other things to love about the Gazelle Edge.
 It has a range of benefits, some of which we’re going to look at now.